TuuPu/ModifiedHausdorffDistance/MHD/documentation/requirement_spec.md

 I am going to use the D22 measurement (MHD) and compare it to the D23 measurement without a factor 1/N in d6 formula.

 Visualisation has not yet been planned but I would assume it includes the comparison between D22 and D23.
 On top of that probably some visualisation on the accuracy of predictions between different values of k.

+I chose this project because I have an interest towards data science and machine learning.
+This seemed like a first real opportunity to build such a project.